arexbold/TripleBondChallenge/README.md

 - No longer need an HM friend **COMING SOON**
 - Some moves have been modified to fit the challenge.
 Mainly the healing moves.
 - Move Releaner NPC at the Bug Catching Contest
+- You will ALWAYS run away from battle.
+No longer need Smoke Ball.
+Just in case, wear one at Bug Catching.
+Start of game you don't have to worry since you're not allowed to scout moves.

 ### Updated Moves
 - There have been some moves that are awful that have been boosted slightly.
 IE things like Bullet Seed.
 I'll go into more detail later.